opatiny/predictiveMaintenance/README.md

 ## Time stamps

-Time stamps are in Microsoft filetime format!!
+Time stamps of the csv samples are in Microsoft filetime format!!

 "The FILETIME structure is a 64-bit value that represents the number of 100-nanosecond intervals that have elapsed since January 1, 1601, Coordinated Universal Time (UTC)."